 Equally don’t think of a client as someone who wants perfection from you, only you (this is what your nostalgic yet overly-protective business head will be telling you).

-If you can hopefully got your head around the fact that your employee is just a person like you and your client is just a person like you, then you can start to get your head around the fact that no-one is out to mess up your business (staff) or even cause trouble by being a fussy (clients).
+If you can get your head around the fact that your employee is just a person like you and your client is just a person like you, then you can start to get your head no-one is out to mess up your business (staff) or cause trouble by being fussy (clients).

-They have actually all turned up to help you.
+They have actually all turned up to help.

-– By growing your salon (staff) and by giving you money (clients).
+– By growing your salon and by giving you money.
 It’s really that simple.
-Nobody is out to destroy you, they have all turned up to your premises for you.
-Soothe your soul by reminding yourself of this and work on this thinking in your own head.
-There is an abundance of work everywhere and even at worst, if the first appointment you give your employee with your beloved client doesn’t go well, then you can still sort it all out.
+Nobody is out to destroy you, they have all turned up, for you.
+Soothe your soul by reminding yourself of this.
+There’s an abundance of work everywhere and even at worst, if the appointment you give your employee with your beloved client doesn’t go well, then you can sort it out.
 Always.

 Introduce staff to tasks and clients slowly.
 If things are going peachy, great – Give a little bit more reign and trust.

-If things don’t go well tighten the reigns in a bit again and lessen the responsibility or the delegation until the therapist is a bit more experienced or well-practiced.
+If things don’t go well tighten the reigns again and lessen the responsibility of the delegation, until the therapist is a bit more experienced or well-practiced.

-Always keep a close eye, even if you have to knock on a salon door during a treatment to check if everything is okay.
+Always keep a close eye, even if you have to knock on a salon door during treatment, to check if everything is okay.

-Having an open, trusting relationship with your staff and telling them your fears will also help.
-Let them your know your feelings and how important these tasks and duties are to the smooth running of your business.
-Tell them how important the clients are, how hard you have worked to build up their loyalty.
+Having an open, trusting relationship with staff and telling them your fears will also help.
+Let them know your feelings and how important these tasks and duties are to the smooth running of business.
+Tell them how important the clients are, how hard you have worked to build up loyalty.

-Last tip- When introducing your clients to a new therapists who are going to be taking over their treatments be enthusiastic!
-Introduce them therapist with confidence and pride.
+Last tip- When introducing clients to new therapists who are going to be enthusiastic!
+Introduce the therapist with confidence and pride.